AKROGIS/AnimalMovement/Documentation/Installation Instructions.rst

 ``AnimalMovement``.
 Edit, *with a text editor like notepad, not MS word*, the connection string in this file (line 15).
 The line should look like::

-  connectionString="Data Source=INPAKROms53ais;Initial Catalog=Animal_Movement;Integrated Security=True"
+  connectionString="Data Source=INPAKROVMAIS;Initial Catalog=Animal_Movement;Integrated Security=True"

-Change ``INPAKROms53ais`` to reflect the name of the SqlServer instance where the database is installed.
+Change ``INPAKROVMAIS`` to reflect the name of the SqlServer instance where the database is installed.
 By default this is the server name of the machine where SqlServer is installed.
 Change ``Animal_Movement`` to reflect the name of the database if you have changed it.